lpsinger/userguide/analysis/parameter_estimation.rst

 distance of the source by coherently modeling the response of the gravitational-wave detector network.
-It explores the parameter space using Gaussian quadrature, lookup tables, and sampling on an adaptively refined HEALPix grid.
+It explores the parameter space using Gaussian quadrature, lookup tables, and sampling on an adaptively refined :term:`HEALPix` grid.
 The sky localization takes tens of seconds and is included in the preliminary alert.

 **LALInference** [#LALInference]_ is the full CBC parameter estimation algorithm.
 It explores a greatly expanded parameter space including sky